-Fiber optic cables are constructed in loose tube and tight buffered.
+Fiber optic cables are constructed in the loose tube and tight buffered.
 In the past two decades, tight-buffered fiber optic cable has been sufficiently proved to be suitable for both indoor and outdoor applications.
-One of the main reason is that tight-buffered cables provide fast, easy, economical termination which satisfy the diverse requirements existing in high performance fiber optic applications.
+One of the main reason is that tight-buffered cables provide fast, easy, economical termination which satisfies the diverse requirements existing in high performance fiber optic applications.
 Distribution fiber optic cable is also a tight buffered design, which is ideal for applications requiring a single termination point with multiple fibers.
-Therefore, tight-buffered fiber distribution cable is usually installed in intra-building backbone and inter-building campus locations, and it provides plenum and riser rated fiber cables for indoor and outdoor applications.
+Therefore, tight-buffered fiber distribution cable is usually installed in the intra-building backbone and inter-building campus locations, and it provides plenum and riser rated fiber cables for indoor and outdoor applications.

 What Is Tight-Buffered Fiber Distribution Cable?